tango-controls/tango-kernel-followup/2018-09-14/Agenda.md

 4. Next Tango kernel and documentation meeting (where and when?)
 5. Go through main issues and define priorities
 6. AOB (JTango?, PyTango?, ...?)
+7. Status of Actions defined in the previous meetings